cs107e/cs107e.github.io/guides/sd.md

 ### SDHC card

-The Raspberry Pi runs the software on the SDHC card installed in the SD card holder on the bottom of the printed circuit board.

 Your Raspberry Pi kit contains a
 Kingston 4GB micro class 4 SDHC card.
 A secure digital (SD) contains non-volatile memory for storage.